 When should you move someone involved in a crash?

-Do I need to tell the police if I’ve had an accident?
+Do I need to tell the police if I’ve had a car accident?

 How much will my insurance pay?

-Your compensation after an accident will depend on your insurance policy.
-If you’ve an extensive insurance policy, then the policy should compensate you for any damages you or the other person has suffered up to the maximum limit, minus your excess.
+Your compensation after a car accident will depend on your insurance policy.
+If you’ve a comprehensive insurance policy, then the policy should compensate you for any damages you or the other person has suffered up to the maximum limit, minus your excess.

-While it’s not required that you insure your car in NZ, it’s a good idea to have at least some basic form of insurance (like third-party insurance).
-If you don’t, you could end up having to pay a lot of money to fix someone else’s car as well as your own.
+While it’s not required that you insure your car in NZ, it’s a good idea to have at least some basic form of insurance, such as third-party insurance.
+If you don’t, you could end up having to pay a lot of money to fix someone else’s car, as well as your own.

-If the other driver admits responsibility and says they’ll pay for the repairs, it’s a good idea to get this in writing in case there’s a dispute about it later on.
+If the other driver admits responsibility and says they’ll pay for the repairs, it’s a good idea to get this in writing.
+In case there’s a dispute about it later on.
 It’s also useful to get a few quotes for the repairs so you know how much to claim from the other driver.

 Enjoy reading this article?